The International Year One at ONCAMPUS Hull is offered with an Integrated CAS (iCAS) only.

 What will I study?

-You will study English for Academic Purposes, two core modules and specialist modules relevant to your chosen progression degree.
+You will study English for Academic Purposes, six modules relevant to your chosen progression degree.

 How will I be assessed?